Getting tested for genital herpes

 Genital herpes.
 Wow.
 Sounds scary doesn’t it.

 Truth is, it doesn’t have to be.
 Herpes infections are very common and genital herpes probably sounds worse than it really is.
-But you should still take it seriously.
-To make sure you know exactly what you could be dealing with here we’ll run through what it is, how to test for genital herpes and we’ll even give you some advice on how to live with it.
+But that doesn’t mean you don’t need to take it seriously.
+To make sure you know exactly what you could be dealing with, here we’ll run through what it is, how to test for genital herpes, and we’ll even give you some advice on living with it.